niamh-d/niamh-d/README.md

 📍 I am originally from Ireland 🇮🇪, but have been living in Estonia 🇪🇪 for many years.

-👩‍💻 I am a full-stack web developer with knowledge of:
+👩‍💻 I am a full-stack and front-end web developer with a particular interest in backend web development and software testing/ QA.

+🌐 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).

+👷‍♀️ 🎨 My project portfolio is [**here**](https://niamhdoyle.dev/projects).

+🤩 I am very comfortable with the following technologies and tools:

 <div>
 	<table>